Normanndot/pokemon/Pokemon/README.md

 ## Improvements
 -- There are always improvements can be made from the developer point of view.
 -- We can cache the images of the Pokèmon whenever user see the details page.
 And on seeing the same page, we can load image from the cache.
+-- Can show all the Sprite Images in a grid or carousel view.
 -- I have added search as a seperate SwiftUI to have a flexible user experience for the user to always search even though user scroll to bottom.
+-- There can be a seperate API to search for the Pokemon even from the backend.
+Now we are able to just search for the retrieved pokemon list.